laterahl/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 <iframe width="280" height="155"srcdoc="https://www.youtube.com/embed/VebHTUonOSs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Once you have access to SD Desktop, you can use the service to launch your virtual computer (here called Desktop), choosing between four pre-built options.
-This operation can be carried out with a few clicks and does not require any technical knowledge.
+Once you have access to the service, you can launch your virtual computer (here called Desktop), choosing between four pre-built options.
+This operation can be carried out with a few simple steps and does not require any technical knowledge.
 Next, the services will start your virtual Desktop (or, in technical terms: launch a virtual machine) and create a secure connection between CSC and your browser.
-After launch, your virtual Desktop will always be directly available for use every time you log in to the service.
+After launch, your virtual Desktop will  be directly available for use every time you log in to the service.
 Moreover, the running Desktop will consume billing units (or resources) from your CSC project until the Desktop is deleted.

-Each Desktop is CSC project-specific.
+Each Desktop is CSC project-specific and supports the luanch of **3 virtual Desktops**.
+Each Desktop supports the simutaneus connecion of **10 project memebers**.
 Thus, if you add colleagues/collaborators as project members in the same CSC project, they will also be able to connect to a virtual Desktop and access the data stored in your project.
 Furthermore, all the Desktop are provided with the same software (pre-installed and managed by CSC).
 The complete and updated list can be found in the following paragraph: [Pre-installed list of software](./pre-installed_software.md).

-To start your Desktop, in Homepage, click on **Go To SD Desktop Management** page:
+To start your Desktop, in SD Desktop Connection page, click on **Go To SD Desktop Management** page:

-* **select your CSC project**
+* **select your CSC project**,

 * **choose the operating system** (currently the only possible operating system  is Linux CentOS 7)